 I strongly recommend considering the Roland FP-10 if you’re looking into the CDP-S100.

-This uses Roland’s well-received PHA-4 Standard key action, which is used in other mid-range keyboards and has Roland’s SuperNATURAL piano modelling technology behind the piano sounds, delivering a more realistic sound to my ears.
+This uses Roland’s well-received PHA-4 Standard key action, which is used in other mid-range keyboards and has Roland’s SuperNATURAL piano modeling technology behind the piano sounds, delivering a more realistic sound to my ears.

 Check the availability and current price of the Casio CDP-S100 | CDP-S150 in your region:

 The market of entry-level digital pianos is getting more and more competitive every year.

 New features and technologies that earlier were available only on higher-end models are slowly but surely entering the entry-level digital piano market.